 A volleyball league is a usually competitive association between teams that organizes matches or competitions between its member teams.
-Being a popular sport in the whole world, with millions of participants, that are endless volleyball leagues around the globe of all ages, genders, and levels.
+Being a popular sport in the whole world, with millions of participants, there are endless volleyball leagues around the globe of all ages, genders, and levels.
 A league can be a professional organization, in which athletes are paid, games are televised, tickets are sold, and teams play for a trophy or money; or simply a weekend long tournament put together by residents of a neighbourhood whose children are going to play volleyball together.
-The point is, volleyball leagues can have widely different formats, names, and purposes; but as long as the goal is to organize volleyball games, it can be called a volleyball league.
+The point is, volleyball leagues can have widely different formats, names, and purposes, but as long as the goal is to organize volleyball games, it can be called a volleyball league.

 Like in many other sports, the most popular volleyball leagues are the ones organized by the AAU.
 The AAU organizes many leagues around the country of both genders and many ages.
 If you are trying to find a league to join in your area, the AAU website is a good place to look.
 In addition to the local leagues, the AAU has an incredibly popular national number of events, such as the AAU National Championship.
 The AAU Junior National Championship, recently held in Florida, has brought together over 42,000 volleyball athletes of many ages and 2,800 volleyball teams from different parts of the world.
 The Nationals are so big that they are broadcasted on television.

 It is not easy to start a volleyball league.
 There are many variables that need to work out in order for the league to work well.
 Nonetheless, with good organization, a proper volleyball league can be started by anyone.
-The first thing to do, is to think about who is going to participate in the league.
-"Are there already enough volleyball clubs and teams?"
-"Do I need to bring more athletes to form new teams?"
-"Are people interested in participating in a league?"are some good questions to think about before starting your volleyball league.
+The first thing to do is to think about who is going to participate in the league.
+As yourself: Are there already enough volleyball clubs and teams?
+Do I need to bring more athletes to form new teams?
+Are people interested in participating in a league?
 With those answers, you can start figuring out some of the basic things about your soon to be volleyball league, such as: age range, games per season, price for signing up, and when the games are going to be played.

 The AAU has annual membership rates that go from $30 to $320 per year, per club.
-The range is very large because the AAU has different levels of skills and of participation, which have different costs.
+The range is very large because the AAU has different levels of skills and of participation which have different costs.
 Besides the fees themselves, it is important to note that there will be additional costs such as travel, equipment, and food.
-The better the team is, the more travelling it will be required to do, making the costs of being part of the team rise.
+The better the team is, the more traveling it will be required to do, making the costs of being part of the team rise.

-However, volleyball is not all made of national team games, professional national leagues are established and popular in many countries.
+However, volleyball is not all made of national team games; professional national leagues are established and popular in many countries.
 Naturally, some countries are known internationally for having a strong national volleyball league, and attracting top talent from across the globe.
 Some of these leagues, for both men and women are: the Italian leagues, the Brazillian leagues, the Russian leagues, the Polish leagues, and the Turkish leagues.
 Unlike most sports, some of these women's volleyball leagues are at times as popular as men's, if not more.